Denver pursues a revised Green Buildings Ordinance

-The ordinance went into effect on January 1, 2018.
-The green roof requirement applies to projects that submit a site development plan on or after January 1, 2018, for any new building with a gross floor area of 25,000 square feet or more or a building addition that causes the building to become 25,000 square feet or more, and any existing building over 25,000 square feet that is seeking to do a roof replacement.
+On November 7, 2017, Denver voters passed the Green Roof Ordinance ("Initiative 300"), which went into effect on January 1, 2018, and currently remains in effect for all of the following: (1) construction projects that submitted a site development plan on or after January 1, 2018, (2) any new building with a gross floor area of 25,000 square feet or more or a building addition that causes the building to become 25,000 square feet or more, and (3) any existing building over 25,000 square feet that seeks a roof replacement.